Awards: Master of Fine Art, MA (eca)

 This programme combines directed and self-directed practice-based studio projects with theoretical and written studies, including professional practice elements to prepare you for employment in the industry, and a lecture/seminar series to examine the wider context of your studies.

-The programme focuses on providing the tools of craft and design through comprehensive professional practice workshops, focused on the specific requirements of the designer maker.
+The programme focuses on providing the tools of craft and design through comprehensive professional practice workshops, focused on the specific requirements of the designer-maker.
 You will produce a body of practical and written work on an agreed, self-initiated project.
-MFA students produce an additional extended body of work.
+MFA students produce an extended body of work.

 As a graduate you will discover a diverse range of career opportunities.
 Alumni have worked within the production of individual designed objects, as lead designers within industry, as gallery representation, on commissioned major public artworks, and in teaching and leading positions within creative practices.